 All of your obligations for successful completion of UROP requirements are listed below.
 These are the same requirements as those stipulated in the student Memorandum of Agreement signed by you and your faculty mentor.

-The UROP Staff offers workshops every semester to help you create successful oral and poster presentations.
-In these workshops you will focus on honing your visual and oral presentation skills.
+The UROP Staff offers online .ppt workshops to help you create successful oral and poster presentations.
+These workshops will help you focus on honing your visual and oral presentation skills.

 The final requirement for your UROP project is a completion report.
 In the completion report you will summarize your research findings, accomplishments, and experiences.
 Your completion report should follow the same format as the written proposal and must be no longer than three pages, single-spaced, 12-point-font.
 You must also include a final student evaluation section in the completion report briefly describing your experience with UROP.
 Please save this PDF as: lastname.firstname.COMP